opdsbanasya/DSA/Searching&Sorting/README.md

 - First & Last Occurrence of an element
 - Peak element in a mountain array
 - find missing number
+- square root using binary search
 - pivot element
 - find in rotated & sorted array
+- Binary search in 2D matrix
+- Search in nearly sorted array
+- Division of two numbers using binary search
-- square root using binary search
+- finding odd occurring number using binary search